panickspa/SimilarityPlugin/README.md

 ```

-You can deploy the plugin by copying the repository to plugins QGIS folder or you can deploy it with pb_tool with command `pb_tool build`.
+You can deploy the plugin by copying the repository to plugins QGIS folder or you can deploy it with pb_tool with command `pb_tool zip`.
 The new plugin can be operated by restarting the QGIS first or using extension called Plugin Reloader.
 Plugin Reloader available in QGIS Plugin Repository (see https://plugins.qgis.org/plugins/plugin_reloader/).